Peace to the Gods and Goddesses of the foundation;

 Effectively, in the days when Auset was queen of Egypt and Ausar was conquering the world; Ra would traverse the night regions, where dwelt Apop, the ancient serpent of darkness and chaos.

-With Ra would be the dead Pharaoh, Hethor his main wife (who was called Mistress of the Bark) and Setek (who in ancient Hebrew was called Satan).
+With Ra would be the dead Pharaoh, Hethor his main wife (who was called Mistress of the Bark) and Setekh (who in ancient Hebrew was called Satan).

-When they reached the realm of Apop it would be Setek who would overpower Apop and allow Ra, the sungod, to rise again the next day.
+When they reached the realm of Apop it would be Setekh who would overpower Apop and allow Ra, the sungod, to rise again the next day.

-But Setek was not content with this low position and lusted after his brother’s position.
+But Setekh was not content with this low position and lusted after his brother’s position.
 He was king and god of Egypt and his wife Auset was queen and goddess.

-But Setek’s jealous knew no bounds, and upon Ausar’s return he oversaw a mutiny, dispossessed Ausar and Auset, and seized power in Egypt.
+But Setekh’s jealous knew no bounds, and upon Ausar’s return he oversaw a mutiny, dispossessed Ausar and Auset, and seized power in Egypt.

 Moses also learned this story in Egypt as he was growing up and transformed it into the Cain and Abel story.